scalableminds/webknossos/docs/data_formats.md

 For sparse skeleton-like structures, webKnossos uses [NML](#NML).

 ### WKW Datasets
-[webknossos-wrap (WKW)](https://github.com/scalableminds/webknossos-wrap) is a format optimized for large datasets of 3D voxel imagery and supports compression, efficient cutouts, multi-channel and several base datatypes.
+[webknossos-wrap (WKW)](https://github.com/scalableminds/webknossos-wrap) is a format optimized for large datasets of 3D voxel imagery and supports compression, efficient cutouts, multi-channel, and several base datatypes.
 It works well for large datasets and is built with modern file systems in mind.
 Compared to KNOSSOS datasets, it is more efficient because it orders the data within the container for optimal read performance (Morton order).
-WKW is versatile in the image formats it can hold: Grayscale, Multi-Channel, Segmentation, RGB as well as a range of data types (e.g., `uint8`,  `uint16`, `float32`).
+WKW is versatile in the image formats it can hold: Grayscale, Multi-Channel, Segmentation, RGB, as well as a range of data types (e.g., `uint8`,  `uint16`, `float32`).
 Additionally, WKW supports compression for disk space efficiency.

 Each layer of a WKW dataset may contain one of the following: